correalramos24/Memory-profiling/README.md

 A simple environment to trace and plot memory usage on a linux server cluster.
 The python script parses the output of the `free` linux command.

+>For clusters using SLURM scheduling system, you can use `slurm.sh <jobId>`
+>for run the free command.
+If you don't have a parallel filesystem you need to
+>gather all the files

 ![alt text](examples/big.png)

 ## Requeriments